getbraincloud/examples-unity/README.md

 ## BombersUNET

-> NOTE: Bombers for Unity Networking does not currently support Unity 5.4 and above

 This is Bombers but using the Unity networking introduced in 5.x.
 Note that some aspects of Unity networking are still under development and as such, the game has some missing features (e.g. join in progress).

 You can find more information on Bombers here: